How to Become a REALTOR® In 2025

 REALTOR®

 "REALTOR®" is a federally registered collective membership mark.
-The term identifies real estate professionals as a member of the NATIONAL ASSOCIATION OF REALTORS® (NAR®).
+The term identifies real estate professionals as a member of the National Association of REALTORS®️ (NAR®).

 Essentially, all REALTORS® are real estate agents, but not all real estate agents are REALTORS®.

-Steps to Become a REALTOR® in 2024
+Steps to Become a REALTOR® in 2025

 There are a few steps you'll need to take to become a REALTOR®.
+Fortunately, we’ve outlined these steps below to save you hours of research and misunderstandings:

 Step 1: Get a Real Estate License

-First, you will need to complete a minimum number of courses from a state-approved real estate school.
-Then, you'll take a real estate exam, which covers the content of your courses.
+- Take a real estate exam, which covers the content of your courses.
 This includes information on local, state, and national laws, real estate contracts, and standards of practice.

-Step 2: Meet the NAR®'s Membership Qualification Criteria
+Step 2: Meet NAR®'s Membership Qualification Criteria

-In order to be eligible to become a REALTOR®, you must:
+To be eligible to become a REALTOR®, you must:

 - Have a valid and active real estate license,